top of page

 Local Wood, Timeless Furniture

 We're just getting off the ground.
-In 2025 we established the lumber mill, set up the workshop, and developed some of our designs.
-As the year ends, our very first pieces are coming out of the shop, and we are aiming to have displays ready for at Celebration Farms (Fall City) and Jubilee Farm (Carnation) in spring 2026.
+In 2025 we established the lumber mill, set up the workshop, developed some designs, and as the year ended, our very first pieces were coming out of the workshop.
+We are aiming to have displays ready to show at Celebration Farms (Fall City) and Jubilee Farm (Carnation) in spring 2026.

 DDT-2025-December-14-P1100768.jpg